Recipes

 Recipe: Apple Crumble with Almond Paste and Granola

 Apple crumble is one of those cozy desserts that I just can’t get enough of, especially during winter and fall, when it’s cold outside.
 My recipe has almond paste, which tastes delicious together with the apples.
-In Denmark, I would use Danish marzipan (best marzipan in the world, if you ask me), but in the US I’ve found that marzipan is much too sweet and have too little almonds, so almond paste is a better bet.
+In Denmark, I would use Danish marcipan (best in the world, if you ask me), but in the US I’ve found that marzipan (the US type) is much too sweet and have too little almonds, so almond paste is a better choice.

-The addition of granola brings extra texture and flavor, and I put it under the crumble topping so it doesn’t get burned.
-I’m using Tina’s Hungry Bird Eats granola with Cardamom and Cinnamon, which is perfect for this recipe, but you can use other kinds of granola too.
-Though I would recommend granola without chocolate and dried fruits.
+The granola brings extra texture and flavor, but remember to put it under the crumble topping so it doesn’t get burned when baking.
+I would recommend that you use a plain granola without chocolate and dried fruits.

 Regarding apples, I would usually go for tart green apples, but when Tina and I made the video for this recipe, we only had red apples on hand.
-Turns out, they worked out nicely too.
+Turns out, they worked really well too.

 Recipe: Apple Crumble with Almond Paste and Granola